-The World Marathon Challenge 2012 is a logistical and physical challenge to become the first person to run seven marathons on seven continents in less than five days.
+Welcome to the 2015 World Marathon Challenge.
+The World Marathon Challenge is an amazing logistical and physical challenge to run seven marathons on seven continents in seven days.

 Participants will fly to Union Glacier, Antarctica, deep within the Antarctic Circle, to begin their challenge of a lifetime.
 After the first marathon commences on the 'Frozen Continent' on 17th January 2015, there will be a mere 168 hours left to complete the World Marathon Challenge.

 During this seven-day time period, competitors must run standard 42.2km (26.2 miles) marathon distances at Union Glacier (Antarctica), Punta Arenas (Chile), Miami (USA), Madrid (Spain), Marrakech (Morocco), Dubai (United Arab Emirates) and Sydney (Australia).
 In doing so, they will complete seven marathons on the planet's seven continents: Antarctica, South America, North America, Europe, Africa, Asia and Australia.